rohanpatel747/rpOML/README.md

 # rpOML
-## Orbital Mechanics Library
+## MATLAB Orbital Mechanics Library
 C: 11JAN22  <br />
 **NOTE: This library is a work in progress and will be frequently updated** <br />
 Library designed around CU Boulder's ASEN5050 and ASEN6008 courses.

+## Overview
+This library of MATLAB functions and scripts is designed around CU Boulder’s ASEN5050 and ASEN6008 courses.
+The intent is to catalog common astrodynamics functions and tools that are used in trajectory design and orbital mechanics.
+Optionally, the JPL CSPICE MICE [Toolkit](https://naif.jpl.nasa.gov/naif/toolkit.html) can be loaded through this library.
+Currently, rpOML is not dependent on CSPICE, but in future development, it is likely that astrodynamics functions from JPL’s library will be utilized here.
+The toolkit is also useful to process JPL published constants, frames, and ephemerides. rpOML primarily consists of 2-Body orbital mechanics functions and interplanetary mission design related algorithms.

 ## Installation
 1. Clone the following repository
-2. Download JPL's NAIF CSPICE MICE Toolkit found [here](https://naif.jpl.nasa.gov/naif/toolkit.html).
+2. In the download there is a file called rpOMLstart.m .
+Open this file in MATLAB and follow the commented block of code at the top to set the correct path(s).
 3. Extract the "/mice/" folder from Step (2) anywhere you'd like.
 This folder contains the entire toolkit.
-5. Open the "rpOMLstart.m" file and follow the instructions on downloading NAIF data files, setting data file versions, and paths for the library.
+5. [Optional] The JPL CSPICE MICE Toolkit can be loaded in with this library.
+To do so, follow the instructions in the file from step (2).

 ## Using the Library
-1. Copy/Paste "rpOMLstart.m" to your project's working directory and rename it to "rpOMLstart.m"
+1. Copy/Paste  rpOMLstart.m to your project’s working directory.
 2. At the beginning of your script add the line: rpOMLstart();

 Note: Step (2) will clear the CSPICE kernal and reinitialze it everytime it is called.
 Consider this when attempting to use "rpOMLstart();" in functions or subroutines.